browserengineering/book/book/invalidation.md

 =================

-Fundamentally, the reason editing this page is slow in our browser is that this page is pretty big.[^other-reasons] After all, it's not handling the keypress that's slow---that just appends a character to a `Text` node, which takes almost no time.
-It's what happens afterwards that takes time: the browser has to rerender the whole page.
-Even tiny changes take a long time on a large page.
+Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.[^other-reasons] After all, it's not handling the keypress that's slow---that just appends a character to a `Text` node, which takes almost no time.
+It's what happens afterwards that takes
+time: the browser has to rerender the whole page.
+Even seemlingly tiny changes take a long time on a large page.

 [^other-reasons]: I'm sure there are all sorts of performance